Party Seating Chart Planner

 - ideal rect seats

 The Party Seating Chart Planner creates an optimized seating arrangement based on guest count, table shape, and relationship dynamics.
 Enter 10-100 guests, select table type (round seats 8-10, rectangular seats 6-8, banquet style seats 10-12), and specify any must-seat-together or keep-apart pairings.
 The planner generates a visual layout with named seats and table numbers.
 For a 40-guest milestone birthday with 5 round tables: it groups families together, separates exes, seats the birthday person at a central table visible to all others, and places elderly guests near exits and away from speakers.
 The planner follows proven seating etiquette: mix talkers with quiet guests, pair single attendees with friendly couples, and keep the kids' table supervised but not isolated.
 It calculates table rental needs and spacing requirements — round tables need 5 feet between centers, rectangular need 4 feet.
 The output includes a printable seating chart with table numbers and a guest-facing "Find Your Seat" display sorted alphabetically by last name.
+Who actually sits down is a host-etiquette question too — tag-along siblings, uninvited plus-ones, and drop-off ages all shift the final count — and our party planning guides cover those calls.

 How Many Tables for a Party — Quick Reference